hamidreza-ghader/MBT/README.md

 * snt2coocrmp
 * merge_alignment.py

+and

+* symal

 In order to meet the dependencies, first install MGIZA tool following the [installation instructions](https://github.com/moses-smt/mgiza/blob/master/mgizapp/INSTALL).
-Then, please copy the mentioned files into the following path:
+Then, please copy the first 5 files into the following path:

     [PATH-TO-MODEL-BUILDING-TOOL-HOME]/dependencies/external_binaries

+and the "symal" file to the following:

+    [PATH-TO-MODEL-BUILDING-TOOL-HOME]/dependencies/moses/bin/

+Now the tool can be used by calling it using the command given in the example below.

+## How to Use

+A sample calling of the script is as follows:

+    [PATH-TO-MODEL-BUILDING-TOOL-HOME]/wordAlignment.pl --dependencies=[PATH-TO-MODEL-BUILDING-TOOL-HOME]/dependencies
+    --corpus=bitext --f=de --e=en --moses-params="--parallel" --alignment-strategies=m1-m5:grow-diag-final-and
+    --lex-probs=m1-m5:grow-diag-final-and --no-batches=2 --no-parallel=2 --mgiza >& err.log

+* `--corpus`

+Specifies the shared prefix of the names of source and target files.
+This means that these two input files should have shared prefix in their names.
+For example
+`bitext.de` and `bitext.en`

+* `--f`

+Specifies the suffix of the input source file.
+For example, `--f=de` if the source file name is like `[FILENAME].de`

+* `--e`

+Specifies the suffix of the input target file.
+For example, `--e=en` if the target file name is like `[FILENAME].en`

 ## Translation and Reordering Models